builderscon/builderscon/HOWTO-Team.md

 ## Volunteers

-Most likely your Beacon will require the help of at least a handful of volunteers to run.
+Most likely your builderscon will require the help of at least a handful of volunteers to run.
 How you manage your team will no doubt vary depending on your location, financial situation, and many other conditions.
 Therefore items on this section are not necessary rules, but just suggestions regarding